webplatform/docs/concepts/accessibility/index.md

 </p>
 <p>For an introduction to Rich Internet Application accessibility challenges and solutions, see [http://www.w3.org/TR/wai-aria-primer/ WAI-ARIA 1.0 Primer].</p>

+===Learning Materials==

+[https://webaccessibility.withgoogle.com Introduction to Web Accessibility] is an online course from Google that introduces tools and techniques for web developers to easily ensure that websites are more accessible to users who are blind or have low vision.

+Learn the fundamentals of using ARIA within HTML5, and inspect the accessibility of websites using Google Chrome Extensions: ChromeVox and Accessibility Developer Tools.
+This course is a starting point for developers to learn how to build accessibility into websites to help users with visual impairments.

 ==The components of web accessibility==

 The accessibility principles apply to the components introduced below.
 It is essential that the components of web development and interaction work together in order for the Web to be accessible to people with disabilities.
 The W3C Web Accessibility Initiative (WAI) provides guidelines that cover the accessibility requirements of the technical components.